 Or for the boys to try some of their other favorite activities--jumping like crazy in front of the motion-capture wall in the Being Human Hall.
 Or designing their own imaginary creatures on the interactive computers in the Life Then and Now Hall.
 (Or find your own favorites in the museum’s eleven permanent exhibit halls.)

 And entering or leaving, it’s hard to make the boys stop playing on the big green leapfrogs, or in the wading stream, or at the musical forest.
-Entry to the museum’s outside activities and first floor, including cafĂ© and gift shop, is free.
+Entry to the museum’s outside activities and first floor, including café and gift shop, is free.

 The Perot Museum is located at 2201 N. Field St., in Victory Park.
 Open Monday through Saturday 10 a.m. - 5 p.m, Sunday noon - 5 p.m.
 Sunday.
-See
+See www.perotmuseum.org/ for online tickets and directions.

 No comments: